Edugami/OpenCV-iOS/README.md

 OpenCV 4.9.0 framework for iOS (arm64 + Simulator arm64 + Simulator x86_64).
 Added for use by [react-native-fast-opencv](https://github.com/lukaszkurantdev/react-native-fast-opencv) library.

+This fork includes the ArUco module.

 ### Installation with Cocoapods

 Just add line in your Podfile:

 ```
-pod 'FastOpenCV-iOS'
+pod 'Edugami-OpenCV-iOS'
 ```

 ### Compilation